-- (1) To ensure that a device complies with the power quality standards, some installations may require a lower impedance / higher fault level.
+(1) To ensure that a device complies with the power quality standards, some installations may require a lower impedance / higher fault level.

 - (2) WPD staff only Any Electric Vehicle charge points that have been pre assessed shall comply with the requirements detailed within the 'known Electric Vehicle Charge Point' spreadsheet.
-See clause 7.3

-- (3) Phase to Neutral impedance

-- (4) Phase to Phase impedance

-- (5) Phase impedance (line impedance)

-- 7.2 Connections including more than one installation of electric vehicle charge points rated \leq 75A connected at the same point of supply shall comply with the impedance requirements detailed by using the 'Impedance Calculator Rsce = 33' found via the following Link. - 7.3 Electric vehicle charge points that have been pre assessed by WPD Planners shall be collated and the information stored within a spreadsheet labelled as 'Known Electric Vehicle Charge Points' within the electric vehicle charge point section of the Policy Dissemination Page. - 7.4 The power quality data regarding the majority of heat pumps can be found on the ENA Heat Pump Database which is located on the ENA Website or alternatively WPD have collated a similar table which can be found via the following link. - 7.5 Connections that include electric vehicle charge points and/or heat pumps shall be designed to satisfy the impedance requirements detailed within the 'EV & HP Rsce = 33' spreadsheet found via the following link. - 7.6 Electric vehicle charge points rated greater than 75A per phase and not detailed within the 'known Electric Vehicle Charge Point' spreadsheet shall:
+See clause 8.3 - (3) Phase to Neutral impedance (Single phase loop impedance) - (4) Phase to Phase impedance (Split phase loop impedance) - (5) Phase impedance (Three phase line impedance) - 8.2 Connections including more than one installation of electric vehicle charge points rated \leq 75A connected at the same point of supply shall comply with the impedance requirements detailed by using the 'Impedance Calculator Rsce = 33' found via the following Link. - 8.3 Electric vehicle charge points that have been pre assessed by WPD Planners shall be collated and the information stored within a spreadsheet labelled as 'Known Electric Vehicle Charge Points' within the electric vehicle charge point section of the Policy Dissemination Page. - 8.4 The power quality data regarding the majority of heat pumps can be found on the ENA Heat Pump Database which is located on the ENA Website or alternatively WPD have collated a similar table which can be found via the following link. - 8.5 Connections that include electric vehicle charge points and/or heat pumps shall be designed to satisfy the impedance requirements detailed within the 'EV & HP Rsce = 33' spreadsheet found via the following link. - 8.6 Electric vehicle charge points rated greater than 75A per phase and not detailed within the 'Known Electric Vehicle Charge Point' spreadsheet shall: